RobsonLSilva/challenge-amigo-secreto_pt/README.md

 ## 📄 Licença
 Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+Veja o arquivo [LICENÇA](./LICENSE) para mais detalhes.